CircuitSetup/Flux-Capacitor_backup/README.md

 Your replacements need to be put in the root (top-most) directory of the SD card, be in mp3 format (128kbps max) and named as follows:
 - "0.mp3" through "9.mp3", "dot.mp3": Numbers for IP address read-out.
 - "flux.mp3".
 The standard flux sound, played continously.
 - "alarm.mp3".
-Played when the alarm sounds (triggered by a TCD).
+Played when the alarm sounds (triggered by a Ime Circuits Display via MQTT).

 The following sounds are time-sync'd to display action.
 If you decide to substitute these with your own, be prepared to lose synchronicity:
 - "travelstart.mp3".
 Played when a time travel starts.
 - "timetravel.mp3".
 Played when re-entry of a time travel takes place.
 - "startup.mp3".
 Played when the Flux Capacitor is connected to power and finished booting

-If you intend to use the very same SD card that you used for installing the default sound files, please remove the files from the sound-pack from the SD card first.

 ### Additional Custom Sounds